DVLP-CMATERJU/Gaussian-Copula-Ensemble/README.md

-# EC2-Ensem: A Copula based Ensemble of CNNs for Malignancy Identification in Breast Histopathology and Cytology Images
+# GC-Enc: A Copula based Ensemble of CNNs for Malignancy Identification in Breast Histopathology and Cytology Images

 This is the official code release for the paper titled -

-**_"EC2-Ensem: A Copula based Ensemble of CNNs for Malignancy Identification in Breast Histopathology and Cytology Images"_**
+**_"GC-Enc: A Copula based Ensemble of CNNs for Malignancy Identification in Breast Histopathology and Cytology Images"_**

 *Copyright 2022, Soumyajyoti Dey, Shyamali Mitra, Sukanta Chakraborty, Debashri Mondal, Mita Nasipuri and Nibaran Das, All rights reserved.*